How's Your FICO?

-• Types of Credit — Do you have a healthy mix of credit cards and loans?
+• Types of Credit — Do you have a healthy mix of loans and credit cards?

 • Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.

 Got a Question?